Extensible Multi-Granularity Fusion Network and Transferable Curriculum Learning for Aspect-based Sentiment Analysis: Conclusion

 \section{Conclusion}

-Through efficient integration of diverse granularity features, including dependency and constituent syntactic, attention semantic, and external knowledge graphs, EMGF demonstrates superior performance compared to existing ABSA methods.
-This study has tackled the persistent challenge of fully leveraging the combined potential of diverse granularity features in the ABSA framework.
-EMGF effectively captures complex interactions among these features by employing multi-anchor triplet learning and orthogonal projection techniques, yielding a cumulative effect without incurring additional computational expenses.
-EMGF offers a scalable and flexible framework for integrating a variety of multi-granularity features in ABSA, thereby enhancing model performance.
+This study proposes EMGF+CL, addressing the long-standing challenge of fully leveraging the combined potential of multi-granularity features in the ABSA framework and innovatively introducing a curriculum learning strategy in the ABSA domain.
+EMGF effectively captures complex interactions among these features through multi-anchor triplet learning and orthogonal projection techniques, achieving cumulative benefits without additional computational cost.
+Moreover, by incorporating curriculum learning based on task-specific difficulty indicators, EMGF progressively guides the model from easier to more difficult samples, further enhancing learning efficiency and model performance.